uthcode/learntosolveit/source/cprogramming/Ex_4.4_rpn_top_two_elements.rst

 This program has number of helper functions like getop, push and pop, which we use to the implement the reverse polish notation calculator.
+It enhances the RPN calculator with additional features like `d` to double the entries of the top two elements, `s` to swap the entries of the top two elements, `?` to display the top element and finally `c` to clear the stack.

 The function getop takes a string and determines if it is number.
 If it is a number, both integer or decimal, it will store that number in the array and